lnbits/lnbits/README.md

 Checkout the LNbits [YouTube](https://www.youtube.com/playlist?list=PLPj3KCksGbSYG0ciIQUWJru1dWstPHshe) video series.

-Checkout Awesome-LNbits, a currated list of projects made using LNbits  [YouTube](https://github.com/cryptoteun/awesome-lnbits)
+Checkout [Awesome-LNbits](https://github.com/cryptoteun/awesome-lnbits), a currated list of projects made using LNbits.

 LNbits is inspired by all the great work of [opennode.com](https://www.opennode.com/), and in particular [lnpay.co](https://lnpay.co/).
 Both work as excellent funding sources for LNbits.